Plein Soleil (1960) and The Talented Mr. Ripley (1999):

 Don't you just take the past and put it in a room in a basement and lock the door and never go in there?
 That's what I do. [...]
 And then you meet someone special and all you want to do is to toss them the key and say; open up, step inside, but you can't, because it's dark, There's demons and if anybody saw how ugly it is.
 I keep wanting to do that, fling the door open just let light in and clean everything out.

-The endings of both movies are hugely different, yet both are in their own way chilling.
-The Talented Mr Ripley finishes with Murder No. 3, conveyed only by sound, and an ingenious shot showing the transformation of Matt Damon's profile from brightly lit to pitch dark and then closing a door until the whole screen turns black, certainly a stroke of genius on Minghella's side.
-The murderer gets away but I can't help feeling sorry for him.
+The endings are hugely different, yet both are in their own way chilling.
+The Talented Mr Ripley finishes with Murder No. 3, conveyed only by sound, and an ingenious shot showing the transformation of Matt Damon’s profile from brightly lit to pitch dark and then closing a door until the whole screen turns black, certainly a stroke of genius on Minghella’s part.
+The murderer gets away but I can’t help feeling sorry for him.
 How long can he go on like this, knowing not who he really is, under the constant danger of arrest, with wrecked nerves and full of paranoid obsessions?
 Is the price too high for him?
 Will he get away next time?
 Is it worth it?
 Difficult questions, all of them.

-Now Tom Ripley in Plein Soleil is Tom Ripley from The Talented Mr Ripley by Patricia Highsmith, only considerably simplified for the screen of course.
-He doesn't kill Dickie almost by accident but after serious contemplation and with stunning decisiveness.
+Now, Tom Ripley in Plein Soleil is Tom Ripley from The Talented Mr Ripley by Patricia Highsmith, only considerably simplified for the screen of course.
+He doesn’t kill Dickie almost by accident but after serious planning and with stunning audacity.
 It is not for nothing that the weapon is changed here – it is indeed a weapon, a large knife, instead of the oar used in both the other movie and the book.
 The performance of Alain Delon, absurdly young and even more absurdly beautiful at the time, is superb at all fronts, infinitely superior to anything Matt Damon is capable of; then again, as mentioned earlier, the latter has quite another fish to fry.
-But Delon conveys the ruthlessness and the especially the charm of Tom Ripley in a way that may well freeze one's blood.
-Pity that his amazing beauty often leads to gross underestimation of his acting skills, which are considerable indeed.
-Some of the most unforgettable scenes are Tom's training Dickie's signature or forging his passport and their conversations on the yacht immediately before the murder.
+But Delon conveys the ruthlessness and the especially the charm of Tom Ripley in a way that may well freeze your blood.
+Pity, indeed, that his amazing beauty often leads to gross underestimation of his acting skills, which are considerable.
+Some of the most unforgettable scenes are Tom’s training Dickie’s signature or forging his passport and their conversations on the yacht immediately before the murder.
 All these plot details are strokes of genius, superbly acted and perceptively directed.
-Moreover, such nuances add verisimilitude that is missing in Minghella's adaptation or Patricia's original.
+Moreover, such nuances add verisimilitude that is missing in Minghella’s adaptation or Patricia’s original.
 The presumption that Tom and Dickie are so much alike that one can use the passport of the other, even under the scrutiny of a police officer, is a trifle too fanciful to be believed by the demanding reader, or the even more demanding viewer.